frankaemika/docs/source/franka_matlab/franka_ai_companion_support.rst

 The Simulink implementations with the Franka MATLAB Toolbox can be readily built and deployed to the Franka AI Companion, by both Linux and Windows host PCs.
-Generic NVIDIA's Jetson Hardware boards are also supported, given that they are equiped with a Real-Time kernel and a system-wide libfranka installation.
+Generic NVIDIA's Jetson Hardware boards are also supported, given that they are equiped with a `Real-Time kernel Package <https://docs.nvidia.com/jetson/archives/r35.1/DeveloperGuide/text/SD/Kernel/KernelCustomization.html#using-the-jetson-linux-real-time-kernel-package>`_ and a system-wide libfranka installation.

 Installation and Requirements
 -----------------------------

-Please make sure that you are using the `Jetson Linux Real-Time Kernel Package <https://docs.nvidia.com/jetson/archives/r35.1/DeveloperGuide/text/SD/Kernel/KernelCustomization.html#using-the-jetson-linux-real-time-kernel-package>`_.
+In your host PC:

+#.
+Make sure you have successfully installed the Franka MATLAB Toolbox.
+#.
 Also please make sure that you have downloaded and installed the `MATLAB Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms <https://www.mathworks.com/matlabcentral/fileexchange/68644-matlab-coder-support-package-for-nvidia-jetson-and-nvidia-drive-platforms>`_.

-Lastly, make sure you have successfully installed the Franka MATLAB Toolbox.
+The Franka Companion AI includes all the required dependencies from the box!

 Getting started
 ---------------